-Away from the coast it’s generally about 5 to 10°C cooler, and cold nights in the highlands can drop below 10°C (50°F).
-July and August are Mozambique’s driest months.
-Despite the very occasional, very localised brief shower, there’s little chance of rain anywhere in the country.
+Away from the coast, it’s generally about 5 to 10°C cooler, and cold nights in the highlands can drop below 10°C/50°F. July and August are Mozambique’s driest months.
+Despite the very occasional, very localized brief shower, there’s little chance of rain anywhere in the country.

 July is an excellent time to go anywhere in Mozambique.
 Maputo is warm and sunny, not at all humid, and ideal for exploring on foot.

 The southern beaches that run from Inhaca Island to Ponta do Ouro are just as pleasant, and the same can be said of Tofo, Inhambane, and Vilanculos.